learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 this pattern, we'll be discussing a package that works in conjunction with
 Redux: Thunk.

-Thunk handles asynchronous calls when working with Redux - Think for a moment: we have Redux handling all our app's data.
+Thunk handles asynchronous calls when working with Redux &mdash; Think for a moment: we have Redux handling all our app's data.
 So far, it's all be hard-coded data, i.e. data that we set ourselves.
 It would be great if could start getting data from other sources.

-Well, if we had a server or an API, we could _fetch_ some remote data, but we're presented with a familiar problem $mdash; we've just removed a lot of logic from our components and now we're going to add more logic?
+Well, if we had a server or an API, we could _fetch_ some remote data, but we're presented with a familiar problem &dash; we've just removed a lot of logic from our components and now we're going to add more logic?
 Specifically, we're going to fetch data we'll likely want to keep in our Redux store - adding code to our components seems to be a step backwards.